 - 1. Encourage personal prayer with all members of the school community as a way of expressing and nurturing their relationship with God. - 2.
 Promote prayer and liturgy in the school and community. - 3.
 Ensure that staff gather for prayer regularly. - 4.
 Support kaiako to use a variety of prayer styles in the classroom. - 5.
-Consult with staff to select and purchase prayer and liturgy resources, based on children's and teachers' needs, within the designated budget. - 6.
+Consult with staff to select and purchase prayer and liturgy resources, based on young people's and teachers' needs, within the designated budget. - 6.
 Oversee retreats (staff and students). - 7.
-Work collaboratively with staff to plan and prepare school liturgical celebrations and delegate tasks so that all can participate. - 8.
-Work collaboratively with the parish priest in the planning and preparation of liturgy involving the school. - 9.
-Assist with the promotion of prayer and liturgical celebrations in the community e.g. school parish masses, First Communion celebrations. - 10.
+Work collaboratively with Catholic character student leaders, parish priests and staff, including the chaplain, HOD Music, choir convenor, etc, to plan and prepare school liturgical celebrations and delegate tasks so that all can participate. - 8.
+Seek opportunities to work collaboratively with parishes in the planning and preparation of liturgy involving the school. - 9.
+Assist with the promotion of prayer and liturgical celebrations in the community e.g. school parish masses, First Communion and Confirmation celebrations. - 10.
 Ensure that there are liturgical focus areas in the school to reflect Catholic character e.g. prayer tables in the classrooms. - 11.
-Contribute to the parish Sacramental preparation programmes. - 12.
+Support the parish Sacramental preparation programmes.
+When the college wishes to facilitate a Sacramental programme liaise with the Diocesan Catholic Education Office. - 12.
+Identify and train students in the role of Sacristan and/or extraordinary ministers of Holy Communion. - 13.
+Promote student leadership in Catholic character. - 14.
+Oversee Catholic Character student committees. - 15.
 For deeper understanding and support for future direction refer to Dimension 1: Encounter with Christ in Āhuatanga Katorika Kaupapa Arotake Me Te Ahu Whakamua Catholic Special Character Review for Development.